riveSunder/SortaSota/_posts/2021-01-12-lnorm_regularization.markdown

 <br>
 </div>

-Compared to the sharp "V" of <em>L<sub>1</sub></em>, <em>L<sub>2</sub></em> and <em><sub>3</sub></em> demonstrate an increasingly flattened curve around 0.0.
+Compared to the sharp "V" of <em>L<sub>1</sub></em>, <em>L<sub>2</sub></em> and <em>L<sub>3</sub></em> demonstrate an increasingly flattened curve around 0.0.
 As you may intuit from the shape of the curve, this corresponds to low gradient values around x=0.
-Parameter gradients with respect to these regularization functions are straight lines with a slope equal to the order the norm.
+Parameter gradients with respect to these regularization functions are straight lines with a slope equal to the order of the norm.
 Instead of encouraging parameters to take a value of 0.0, norms of higher order will encourage small parameter values.
 The higher the order, the more emphasis the regularization function puts on penalizing large parameter values.
 In practice norms with order higher than 2 are very rarely used.

 <div align="center">
 <img src="/SortaSota/assets/regularization/norm3.png">